Don Huffines: 2022 Gubernatorial Candidacy

-In August 2021, Huffines accused Abbott of using tax dollars to "advocate for transgender ideology".
-Huffines criticized a webpage run by a state agency overseen by Governor Abbott that spoke about gender identity to children and encouraged them to "express their identities as early as 3 or 4 years of age."
-This webpage was promptly taken down.
+In a widely circulated video on Twitter, Huffines accused Abbott of using tax dollars to "promote transgender sexual policies to Texas youth".
+Huffines criticized the Department of Family Protective Services (DFPS) website, a state agency overseen by Governor Abbott, pointing out it encourages children to "express their identities."
+This webpage was promptly taken down within minutes of Huffines' initial video.
+Huffines took a victory lap claiming credit for the move.